snadi/sca-demos/ReadMe.md

 ## Google ErrorProne Demo

-* To run ErrorProne, go to the `pom.xml` file and uncomment all parts marked by `for running google error prone`.
+* To run ErrorProne, go to the `pom.xml` file and uncomment the part under `Uncomment to run ErrorProne`.
+Note that errorprone needs the file `.mvn/jvm.config` to run.
+This file is already in the repo so no need to change anything for it.

 * Run `mvn clean compile` to force a compilation.
 You will notice that the build now fails.
-Google ErrorProne is integrated into the build process and causes it to fail upon detecting any error (based on its ruleset).
+Google ErrorProne is integrated into the build process and causes it to fail upon detecting certain errors (based on its ruleset).
 See [website](https://github.com/google/error-prone) for how to run it using different build systems.

 ## CogniCrypt

+Note: last checked 2021

 * Download the precompiled version of CongniCrypt from their [repo](https://github.com/CROSSINGTUD/CryptoAnalysis), as well as the set of Crysl rules they have there.
 I used version [2.7.1](https://github.com/CROSSINGTUD/CryptoAnalysis/releases/tag/2.7.1).
 I created a folder `CogniCrypt` and inside it placed the pre-compiled CogniCrypt jar file and unzipped the `crypto-api-rules.zip` file into a folder called rules with all the `.crsyl` rules inside it.